-This course will develop your critical understandings of the relation between team management and organisational strategic objectives and vision, and will build your understanding of project team strategies to support positive work.
+This course will develop your critical understandings of the relation between team management and organisational strategic objectives and vision, and will build your understanding of project team strategies to support positive work-life interaction.

 Dr Michelle Turner, Senior Lecturer - School of Property, Construction and Project Management

 - Determine and apply knowledge of complex project management theory, principles and best practice to applied projects to contribute to the profession and discipline of project management;

 - Critically analyse synthesise and reflect on project management theory and developments, both local and international, to extend and challenge knowledge and practice; and

 - Professionally communicate and justify project scope, design, implementation, strategy and /or outcomes, engaging effectively with diverse stakeholders across a range of industry sectors.

 Upon successful completion of this course, you will be able to: